Synthetic-aperture sonar: Challenges

 The SAS system relies on a stable sensor platform, being able to determine to a high accuracy where the sensors are over several meters of travel distance—all the pings captured will be used in the formation of a synthetic aperture.
 Due to currents, heave or sway, a sensor platform may undergo lateral movement known as "crabbing", which have the potential to heavily impact SAS image formation.
 SAS arrays may not be the best choice for a sensor platform in rough terrain nor areas where one can expect currents from the sides.
 Mission planning and selection of sensor platform can alleviate some of these challenges.

-When operating a SAS system in shallow waters, multiple reflections may come back to the sensor from the sea surface, impact the quality of the data.
+When operating a SAS system in shallow waters, multiple reflections may come back to the sensor from the sea surface, impacting the quality of the data.
 This also depends on the seafloor conditions, sound velocity profile as well as how rough the sea surface is.
 One way to alleviate this issue is to angle the beams up slightly—to reduce reflections from the nearest bottom.

 Comparison between SSS and SAS

 Traditional side scan sonars (SSS) have along-track resolution, along-track sampling and range closely coupled.
 This means that the maximum range and resolution depends primarily on the transmit frequency.
 A higher transmit frequency gives increased along-track resolution but reduced range.
-Synthetic-aperture sonars (SAS) on the other hand, limited by cost and complexity, allows free selection of these parameters, providing the potential for long range as well as high resolution.
+Synthetic-aperture sonars (SAS) on the other hand, limited by cost and complexity, allow free selection of these parameters, providing the potential for long range as well as high resolution.